SIDN/spinsite/www-spin/content/install/firmware/gl-inet.md

 #### Replace GL-iNet factory firmware

 The [aforementioned]({{< relref "/install/firmware/requirements.md" >}}) devices are shipped with standard factory firmware.
-With the steps below this standard firmware can be easily overwritten with SPIN firmware.
+With the steps below this standard firmware is overwritten with SPIN firmware.
 Once the SPIN firmware is present it can easily kept up to date via the SPIN interface.
 See the [configuration]({{< relref "/install/configure.md" >}}) section for further information about this.

 There are two methods for overwriting the factory software: